 What transpired at the Rajnath Singh-Wei Fenghe meeting at Moscow

-New Delhi, Sep 05: Defence Minister, Rajnath Singh made it clear that India wants restoration of status quo ante along the Line of Actual Control.
+New Delhi, Sep 05: Defence Minister, Rajnath Singh made it clear that India wants restoration of status quo ante along the Line of Actual Control (LAC).

 China’s Wolf Warrior policy plays out, but what really is troubling the nation